gwu205/portfolio/README.md

   <img src="app/favicon.ico" />
 </p>

-This is a portfolio website built with Next.js, TailwindCSS, and ShadCN.
+This is a portfolio website built with Next.js and TailwindCSS.